Brought to you by The Hanover Band & Consone Quartet

 “an imaginative city salute to Beethoven’s 250th birthday”.The Lord Mayor of London, Alderman William Russell

-Premiering online from Wednesday 23 September 2020, join us for weekly broadcasts, Wednesdays 20.00 BST – September-December:
+Premiering online, join us for weekly broadcasts, Wednesdays 20.00 GMT – September-December:

 The Hanover Band (1980-2020) has gone digital with an online festival of Beethoven Symphonies and iconic Chamber Music.